QUIC: Background

 Transmission Control Protocol, or TCP, aims to provide an interface for sending streams of data between two endpoints.
-Data is handed to the TCP system, which ensures the data makes it to the other end in exactly the same form, or the connection will indicate that an error condition exists.
+Data is sent to the TCP system, which ensures it reaches the other end in the exact same form; if any discrepancies occur, the connection will signal an error condition.

 To do this, TCP breaks up the data into network packets and adds small amounts of data to each packet.
 This additional data includes a sequence number that is used to detect packets that are lost or arrive out of order, and a checksum that allows the errors within packet data to be detected.
-When either problem occurs, TCP uses automatic repeat request (ARQ) to tell the sender to re-send the lost or damaged packet.
+When either problem occurs, TCP uses automatic repeat request (ARQ) to ask the sender to re-send the lost or damaged packet.

 In most implementations, TCP will see any error on a connection as a blocking operation, stopping further transfers until the error is resolved or the connection is considered failed.
 If a single connection is being used to send multiple streams of data, as is the case in the HTTP/2 protocol, all of these streams are blocked although only one of them might have a problem.
 For instance, if a single error occurs while downloading a GIF image used for a favicon, the entire rest of the page will wait while that problem is resolved.
 This phenomenon is known as head-of-line blocking.

-As the TCP system is designed to look like a "data pipe", or stream, it deliberately contains little understanding of the data it transmits.
+As the TCP system is designed to look like a "data pipe", or stream, it deliberately has little information regarding the data it transmits.
 If that data has additional requirements, like encryption using TLS, this must be set up by systems running on top of TCP, using TCP to communicate with similar software on the other end of the connection.
 Each of these sorts of setup tasks requires its own handshake process.
 This often requires several round-trips of requests and responses until the connection is established.
-Due to the inherent latency of long-distance communications, this can add significant overhead to the overall transmission.
+Due to the inherent latency of long-distance communications, this can add significant delay to the overall transmission.

 TCP has suffered from protocol ossification, due to its wire image being in cleartext and hence visible to and malleable by middleboxes.
 One measurement found that a third of paths across the Internet encounter at least one intermediary that modifies TCP metadata, and 6.5% of paths encounter harmful ossifying effects from intermediaries.
-Extensions to TCP have been affected: the design of MPTCP was constrained by middlebox behaviour, and the deployment of TCP Fast Open has been likewise hindered.
+Extensions to TCP have been affected: the design of Multipath TCP (MPTCP) was constrained by middlebox behaviour, and the deployment of TCP Fast Open has been likewise hindered.